jakeec/rustjs/README.md

 Seeing how far I can get building a recursive descent parsing interpreter for JavaScript syntax in Rust.

+### Notes

+- Should try pushing function scope onto a stack and popping when it goes out of stack rather than recursively spinning up a new compiler
+- Maintain two pointers, lookahead and current
+- What happens if lookahead and current pointers get out of sync?

 ### Values

 Values are stored against and identifier in a HashMap.
 Types are defined in the Types enum: